cysorn/space-combat/README.md

 ## Game Description

-**Space Combat** is a space simulation game where the player must destroy alien ships.
+**Space Combat** is a 2D space game where the player must destroy alien ships.

 ## Technologies